Board Login|Employee Login|Job Postings |

 Position Description:

-Class B driver responsibilities include the safe transfer of adults with developmental disabilities from their homes to day programs and back through a directed route.
+Class B driver responsibilities include the safe transportation of adults with developmental disabilities from their homes to day programs and back through a directed route.
 We comply with DOT Driver Regulations.

 Duties and Responsibilities: